-Dp DSL's which is in line with advice and changing practice - both nationally and locally

-- the DSL and the Dp DSL's will attend Multi Agency Training every two (2) years for the child protection - the DSL/Dp DSL are supported to update their knowledge and skills on a periodic basis.
-This will be achieved by them accessing e-bulletins, briefings, network meetings etc via their appraisal/mentor process and in taking time to read and digest safeguarding developments - opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by making recommendations at staff meetings and regular safeguarding updates. - ALL are provided with additional reference documents included within our policy to ensure that they understand: - who to contact when they have a concern (attached as Reference Document A) - information relation to the other policies that operate in school which support safeguarding and child protection (attached as reference document B)

-in accordance with the current KCSE linked to research from Serious Case Reviews2, where it has been shown the dangers of failing to take corrective action, poor practice has included failing to act on and refer the early signs of abuse and neglect, poor record keeping, failing to listen to the views of the child, failing to re-assess concerns when situations do not improve, sharing information too slowly and a lack of challenge to those who appear to be taking action does not occur in school; we have in place practices to ensure that all concerns, discussions and decisions made and the reasons for those decisions is recorded in writing.
-Where staff have doubts they are clear that they must talk to the DSL or the Dp DSL's who will ensure that information is appropriately recorded, reviewed and any necessary actions taken.

-Role & Responsibilities of the DSL

-The DSL is clear on their role and responsibilities for safeguarding and child protection, understands that thev cannot this delegate responsibility and in the DSL and the Dp DSL's are responsible for ensuring that ALL are issued with a copy of the current Keeping Children Safe in Education - Information for all school and college staff (Part ONE) September 2018 (and for those that work directly with children and school leaders, Annex A as appropriate) or upon their appointment/placement in school should it be after this date, and ensure that individuals have read, understood and are able to discharge their role and responsibilities as set out in this document carrying out this role they are clear on what they are responsible for which ensures that all relevant persons in school are also clear on the role of the DSL and Dp DSL's
+Dp DSL's which is in line with advice and changing practice - both nationally and locally the DSL and the Dp DSL's will attend Multi Agency Training every two (2) years for the child protection • the DSL/Dp DSL are supported to update their knowledge and skills on a periodic basis.
+This will be achieved by them accessing e-bulletins, briefings, network meetings etc via their appraisal/mentor process and in taking time to read and digest safeguarding developments opportunities are provided for staff to contribute to and shape safeguarding arrangements and child protection policy and protocols by making recommendations at staff meetings and regular safeguarding updates.
+ALL are provided with additional reference documents - included within our policy to ensure that they understand: who to contact when they have a concern (attached as Reference Document A) information relation to the other policies that operate in school which support safeguarding and child protection (attached as reference document B) in accordance with the current KCSE linked to research from Serio Case Reviews , where it has been shown the dangers of failing take corrective action, poor practice has included failing to act of and refer the early signs of abuse and neglect, poor record keepin failing to listen to the views of the child, failing to re-assess concer when situations do not improve, sharing information too slowly at a lack of challenge to those who appear to be taking action does no occur in school; we have in place practices to ensure that concerns, discussions and decisions made and the reasons of those decisions is recorded in writing.
+Where staff have doubts thare clear that they must talk to the DSL or the Dp DSL's who we nsure that information is appropriately recorded, reviewed and a necessary actions taken.
+Role & Responsibilitiesof the DSLThe DSL is clear ontheirroleandresponsibilitiesforsafeguardingandchildprotection,understandsthattheycannotdelegatethisresponsibilityandin the DSL and the Dp DSL's are responsible for ensuring that ALL are issued with a copy of the current Keeping Children Safe in Education - Information for all school and college staff (Part ONE) September 2018 (and for those that work directly with children and school leaders, Annex A as appropriate) or upon their appointment/placement in school should it be after this date, and ensure that individuals have read, understood and are able to discharge their role and responsibilities as set out in this document carrying out this role they are clear on what they are responsible for which ensures that all relevant persons in school are also clear on the role of the DSL and Dp DSL's in place in school to ensure effective safeguarding and child protection and to ensure that those policies, procedures, guidance and practice are updated and implemented in a timely way --- --

 &lt;sup>1 For service providers staff based in school we are clear that those staff are also support to understand how their employers policy and practices align into our school policy and safeguarding culture.
+An analysis of Serious Case Reviews can be found here